Warehouse and Factory Worker Injury Attorneys in DuPage County

 For over 40 years, Mevorah Law Offices LLC has represented individuals for warehouse and factory worker injury cases in Chicago and throughout northern Illinois.
 Our attorneys have extensive experience handling workers' compensation cases and are skilled litigators inside the courtroom and strong negotiators outside of court.
 We put our experience to work to help our clients recover full compensation for their injuries.

 We have been highly recognized by our peers not only for our experience and skill, but also for our client-centered approach.
 Our lawyers are honest, compassionate, accessible and down to earth.
 We understand the physical, emotional and financial toll warehouse and factory worker injuries can take on you and your family, and we work hard to make the legal process as smooth and seamless as possible.
-We offer free consultations, extended evening and weekend hours at five area locations for your convenience, and we provide regular updates on the progress of your case.
+We offer free consultations, extended evening and weekend hours at four area locations for your convenience, and we provide regular updates on the progress of your case.
 In addition, all of our personal injury cases are handled on a contingency basis, so you only pay attorney fees if we win your case.

 Common Types of Warehouse and Factory Worker Injuries in Illinois